Supporting Excellent Science Teaching for Georgia

 Section E. Budget Committee

 Paragraph 1.
-MEMBERSHIP.
+Membership.
 The Budget Committee will consist of members of the Executive Board and a Deputy Treasurer.
-Advisors from the field of finance, commerce, or management can be appointed at the discretion of the president.
+Advisors from the field of finance, commerce, or management can be appointed at the discretion of the President.

 Section F. Advocacy Committee

 Paragraph 2.
-DUTIES.
-The committee shall communicate with the Legislative Advisor regarding current activity in the Georgia General Assembly, the Georgia State Board of Education, and the Georgia Department of Education, the Governor’s office, and other policymaking bodies and will discuss the appropriate actions of the Georgia Science Teachers Association.
+Duties.
+The committee shall communicate with the Legislative Advisor regarding current activity in the Georgia General Assembly, the Georgia State Board of Education, and the Georgia Department of Education, the Governor’s office, and other policy making bodies and will discuss the appropriate actions of the Georgia Science Teachers Association.
 Duties further include an annual review of the organization’s policy statements and to make recommendations for necessary revisions.
 Members of this committee will attend meetings of the Georgia General Assembly, Georgia State Board of Education, and other appropriate meetings as deemed necessary.
-The Chair of this committee will communicate Legislative updates the membership at large in a timely manner.
+The Chair of this committee will communicate Legislative updates to the membership at large in a timely manner.

-Section G: Media Review Committee
+Section G: Communications Committee

 Paragraph 2.
-DUTIES.
+Duties.
 This committee shall develop, review or revise publication policies and guidelines for material and information included in the Association’s printed or electronic media.
 This includes the GSTA website, eObservations and social media outlets.
 Together these committee members should work to recommend clear and consistent publication practices across all forms of media.
 An annual review of the established guidelines should be conducted and recommendations made to the Board of Directors.

 Section H. Special Purposes Committees